Using Markdown to format content in Whitehall publisher.

 - make sure every row has the same number of dividers

-You can’t use Markdown within a table.
+You cannot use Markdown within a table.
 However, you can:

 - insert ‘break tags’ – <\br> – to split information into different lines within a cell